 - Challenge us to think differently and question our assumptions.

 Being an Artist Adviser is an honorary role.
-However in line with Our Principles we will pay them on a case by case basis for their participation in assessment, shortlisting and panel decision making work.
+However in line with Our Approach we will pay them on a case by case basis for their participation in assessment, shortlisting and panel decision making work.
 Artist Advisers do not have privileged access to our funding and do not receive specialist application advice.
 We also operate a conflict of interest policy for Artist Advisers.